 And even somethings are completely unharmed, but you do have sited like the Roman ruins of Palmyra that was almost entirely destroyed by ISIS, same is it with Aleppo’s Great Umayyad Mosque, and the historic souq (Reconstructing heavily going on), the dead cities in Idlib are also long gone.

 Krak des Chevaliers, one of the most famous castles in the world, got minor damage; reconstruction is going on and should be finished by late 2019.

 The Christian temples in Saidnaya were looted and damaged by terrorists, but rebuilding is already completed.

 The waterwheels in Hama is also still standing unharmed.

 The historical part of Bab Touma.
-Damascus was hit by rockets and mortars but every site have been prepared, the national museum of Syria once agian opened for public agian in late October.
+Damascus was hit by rockets and mortars, but every site have been prepared; the National Museum of Syria once again opened for the public again in late October.

-If you have any questions about visiting Syria, feel free to comment and I will try to answer as good as I can.
+If you have any questions about visiting this amazing country, feel free to comment, and I will try to answer as well as I can.

 The Syrian pound has fallen, since the beginning of April 2020, to a level not seen in its history before, so that the Syrian market is affected in one way or another by these consecutive setbacks of its currency, which led to a new rise in prices, and the deterioration of the already tense living situation.

 The drop in oil prices on the international market, which has negatively affected countries supporting the system due to their heavy dependence on oil trade in their economies.